brian6484/CSKnowledge/Backend/Spring/AOP/AOP&Transactional pitfall.md

 ## AOP and Transactional pitfall
 This was due to my shallow understanding of AOP and @Transactional.

+## 1st pitfal
+methods that have @Transactional or other AOP annotations **CANNOT BE PRIVATE**.
+This is cuz proxy classes **extend** the target class.
+Basically this proxy object *wraps* around the original object and intercepts method calls, allowing Spring Boot to introduce additonal behaviour like transaction management/ AOP features.

+But if the target class's method is private, it is not visible to other class.
+Since proxy class needs to **override** the methods to allow this additional features, if method is private it is not visible to proxcy class so it won't be overriden.
+So it won't work.

+So make it **public**!

+## 2nd pitfall
 Observe this code in a service bean:
 ```java
 @RequireLock